danilasar/freepst/docs/dev/architecture.md

 - `crates/typst`: The main compiler crate which defines the complete language and library.
-- `crates/typst-cli`: Typst's command line interface.
+- `crates/freepst-cli`: Typst's command line interface.
 This is a relatively small layer on top of the compiler and the exporters.
-- `crates/typst-eval`: The interpreter for the Typst language.
+- `crates/freepst-eval`: The interpreter for the Typst language.
-- `crates/typst-ide`: Exposes IDE functionality.
+- `crates/freepst-ide`: Exposes IDE functionality.
-- `crates/typst-kit`: Contains various default implementation of functionality used in `typst-cli`.
+- `crates/freepst-kit`: Contains various default implementation of functionality used in `freepst-cli`.
-- `crates/typst-layout`: Typst's layout engine.
+- `crates/freepst-layout`: Typst's layout engine.
-- `crates/typst-library`: Typst's standard library.
+- `crates/freepst-library`: Typst's standard library.
-- `crates/typst-macros`: Procedural macros for the compiler.
+- `crates/freepst-macros`: Procedural macros for the compiler.
-- `crates/typst-pdf`: The PDF exporter.
+- `crates/freepst-pdf`: The PDF exporter.
-- `crates/typst-realize`: Typst's realization subsystem.
+- `crates/freepst-realize`: Typst's realization subsystem.
-- `crates/typst-render`: A renderer for Typst frames.
+- `crates/freepst-render`: A renderer for Typst frames.
-- `crates/typst-svg`: The SVG exporter.
+- `crates/freepst-svg`: The SVG exporter.
-- `crates/typst-syntax`: Home to the parser and syntax tree definition.
+- `crates/freepst-syntax`: Home to the parser and syntax tree definition.
-- `crates/typst-timing`: Performance timing for Typst.
+- `crates/freepst-timing`: Performance timing for Typst.
-- `crates/typst-utils`: Utilities for Typst.
+- `crates/freepst-utils`: Utilities for Typst.
 - `docs`: Generates the content of the official [documentation][docs] from markdown files and the inline Rust documentation.
 Only generates the content and structure, not the concrete